FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 Auth0 is the second Microservice used in the Ordio platform.
 Auth0 is an external microservice that takes the responsibilty of user authorization and handels this in a very secure and safe way.
 The platform is widely used in the entire industry, even in many big applications and companies.

 Both the API application and Admin Webtool integrate Auth0 in two different ways: The API application integrates Auth0 to check the validity of supplied tokens and request user information using the tokens while the Admin Webtool integrates Auth0 to create login pages for the site and provide the site with user tokens that can be send with API request to authorize and identify what user made the request.

+I decided to use Auth0 for authorization service over other similar services because Auth0 is a industry-wide accepted standard and used by many big developers and companies.
+Furthermore, Auth0's main edge over other competitors its the documentation and step-by-step installation guides they offer, which other platforms like for exaple JumpCloud dont offer.

 <br>